MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 }
 ```

+[GithubChromedevtoolsDevtoolsProtocolTot]: [https://chromedevtools.github.io/devtools-protocol/tot](https://chromedevtools.github.io/devtools-protocol/tot) "latest (tip-of-tree) protocol - Chrome DevTools Protocol | GitHub"

 #### CapturePreview

 Capture an image of what WebView is displaying.

 > public HRESULT [CapturePreview](#capturepreview)([COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT](#corewebview2_capture_preview_image_format) imageFormat, IStream * imageStream, [ICoreWebView2CapturePreviewCompletedHandler](icorewebview2capturepreviewcompletedhandler.md) * handler)

-Specify the format of the image with the imageFormat parameter.
-The resulting image binary data is written to the provided imageStream parameter.
-When CapturePreview finishes writing to the stream, the Invoke method on the provided handler parameter is called.
+Specify the format of the image with the `imageFormat` parameter.
+The resulting image binary data is written to the provided `imageStream` parameter.
+When `CapturePreview` finishes writing to the stream, the `Invoke` method on the provided `handler` parameter is run.

 ```cpp
 // Show the user a file selection dialog, then save a screenshot of the WebView